Def Leppard formed in Sheffield, England in 1977 as Atomic Mass with original members Rick Savage, Pete Willis and Tony Kenning.

 The official cause of death was recorded as ‘compression of the brain stem as a result of mixing alcohol with prescription anti-depressants and painkillers’.
 He was only 30.

-The band recruited Belfast-born elder statesman of rock, Vivian Campbell, as a replacement and began work on the Adrenalize (1992) album.
+The band recruited Belfast-born elder statesman of rock, Viv Campbell, as a replacement and began work on the Adrenalize (1992) album.
 While the single Get Rocked bordered on cringe-worthy, the album’s glossy pop-metal once again pulled in the punters in their millions.

 The next few years saw the release of a B-sides/rarities affair called Retro Active (1993) and a greatest hits collection, Vault (1995).
 A new studio album, Slang, eventually hit the shops in 1996, showcasing a more modern sound – and some updated hairstyles.
+Euphoria (1999) was a return to ‘classic’ Leppard.